skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Step 8** - Next option is the Coin Hours, by default, the Coin Hours for each transaction will be automatically allocated.
 However, you can change this by unchecking the box **Automatic coin hours allocation** at the bottom of your screen.
 <Screenshot highlighting the automatic coin hours allocation box>

-**Step 9** - Once you have unchecked the "Automatic coin hours allocation" box, an additional box will appear next to the box where you enter the number of Coins.
+**Step 9** - Once you have unchecked the "Automatic coin hours allocation" box, an additional box will appear next to the box where you enter the number of coins.
 <Screenshot highlighting the Coin hours box>

-**Step 10** - After entering all the destination Wallet addresses, the number of Coins and the Coin hours, please verify all the data entered is correct.
+**Step 10** - After entering all the destination Wallet addresses, the number of coins and the Coin hours, please verify all the data entered is correct.

-**Warning - Thoroughly verify the addresses of the receiving Wallets, as entering wrong addresses could result in loss of your Coins.**
+**Warning - Thoroughly verify the addresses of the receiving Wallets, as entering wrong addresses could result in loss of your coins.**

 **Step 12** - After verifying the entered data, you can proceed to enter the change address.
 If you wish to use a Wallet from the Wallet list for the change address, you can click on the "Select" drop-down.
 <Screenshot highlighting the change address box and showing the Wallet list by highlighting and clicking on the drop down>